-The church was built in 1338.
+The church was built around the middle of the fifteenth century.
 In 1475 the side chapels were erected, where the sacristy was located and the upper part of the tower was built 30 years later.
 In 1538 the church was renamed to Protestant.
 In 1644 a lightning struck the church tower, which destroyed it.
 Another tragedy came in 1689 when, during a huge fire, the temple burned down, leaving only walls.
 Thanks to the sacrifice of the inhabitants, the church was rebuilt in just three years, and again in 1692 the service was held there.
 In 1776 the tower burned again.
 In 1881 the church was repaired and in such condition it survived until the end of World War II when it was seriously damaged during the liberation of Świdwin.
-After the war, the church was taken over by Catholics, and the Church Reconstruction Committee set up, which began work in 1948.
+After the war, the church was taken over by Catholics, and the Church Reconstruction Committee set up, which began work in 1947.

 Website wikipedia.org, Kościół Matki Boskiej Nieustającej Pomocy w Świdwinie.